AlexOberhofer/SDL2-GNUBoy/README.md

 # Performance

-The original core of GNUBoy is mainly unmodified except for a number of bugfixes I have ported into this fork.
+The emulation core of GNUBoy is mainly unmodified except for a number of bugfixes I have ported into this fork.

 ## Accuracy